 Gary also serves regularly on the NYU faculty for training federal judges on employment law, the OFCCP Institute, PLI International Employment Law and ABA Labor and Employment Law Section programs.

-Some of Gary’s current representations include:
+Some of Gary’s representations include: